ChrisForti/express-snippet-box/README.md

 ## Usage

-4. Now you are ready to kick the tires
+4. To start up docker, and access the model via the postgres container:

+- `docker-compose up -d`
+  **then to stop them:**
+- `docker-compose down`

+To run the server:

 - `npm run dev`

 ### Built with